Symphony No. 4 (Mahler): Revisions and publication

 Following the 1901 world premiere, Mahler revised the symphony a number of times, including changes in instrumentation, dynamics, and articulation for Julius Buths (c.
 1903); revisions for a 3 November 1905 performance in Graz; changes made in the summer of 1910; and Mahler's last autographed revisions in 1911, made after his final performances of the symphony in New York.

 The symphony's first edition was published in 1902 by Ludwig Doblinger of Vienna as a quarto score.
 The symphony was later taken up by the Vienna publisher Universal Edition, which reprinted the score in octavo format (c.
 1905).
 Universal Edition published a subsequent edition in 1906, incorporating Mahler's early revisions, and reprinted this edition in 1910 and 1925.
 However, Universal Edition failed to carry out any of Mahler's further changes since the 1906 edition.
-Publishing rights of some of the symphony's editions were later transferred to Boosey & Hawkes, but their 1943 edition also failed to include Mahler's late revisions.
+Publishing rights of some of the symphony's editions were later transferred to Boosey & Hawkes, but their 1943 edition also failed to include the final revisions.
 Universal Edition eventually published a new edition in 1963, which saw Erwin Ratz incorporate Mahler's yet unincluded revisions.
 These changes were met with criticism from Hans Redlich, who wrote in 1966: "Only the musical texts of the Symphony published between 1902 and 1910 carry full authenticity for posterity."

 Josef Venantius von Wöss arranged the symphony for four-hands piano, a version which was on sale at the time of the symphony's first publishing.
 Erwin Stein's 1921 and Klaus Simon's 2007 arrangements both call for a reduced orchestration, though the former is scored for a smaller ensemble than the latter since Stein omits the bassoon and horn parts.